 - Capital Projects (Finance) – ensure that latest intelligence on the capital programme is built into the plans.

 - Financial Accountancy and Treasury Management (Finance) – prepare cash flow forecast, predictions of income from investments, debt charges and prepare balance sheet forecast and predictions of depreciation charges.

 - University Executive Board (UEB) – makes decisions on the overall financial position and what actions need to be taken to manage income and expenditure.
 Decides level of overall faculty/professional service budgets.

 - Senate Budget Committee – comments on the financial forecasts to Senate.

 - Finance Committee – provides overall guidance to UEB on financial position and recommends forecasts to University Council (without this recommendation the Council would not approve the forecasts).

 What Happens to the Financial Forecast after it Has Been Approved?

-Once the financial forecast has been approved by the Finance Committee and University Council a copy is sent to the Higher Education Funding Council for England (HEFCE).
+Once the financial forecast has been approved by the Finance Committee and University Council a copy is sent to the Office for Students (OfS).
 This is a requirement that is placed on the University and the return is made in the University’s Annual Monitoring Statement.
-The submission of this report gives HEFCE the assurance that the University is being managed in a financially sound manner.
+The submission of this report gives the OfS the assurance that the University is being managed in a financially sound manner.

 The financial forecast also forms the basis for the budgets set for each department.
 It identifies what the University can afford to spend based on the forecast level of income.
-The University Executive Board decides how much can be spent in the Faculties and the professional service areas.
-The budgets for Faculties are determined using the resource allocation process and agreed by UEB.
+The University Executive Board decides how much can be spent in the Faculties and the Professional Service areas.
+The budgets for Faculties are determined using the Process for Budget Allocation (PBA) and agreed by UEB.
 Within departments, budget allocations for activities and individuals are determined by the Head of Department.